Skip to main content

 3

-How do you tell a false positive from a real incident?
+How do you distinguish a false positive from a real incident when the SIEM alone does not tell you?

 What to listen for